The Monday After: A closer look into what the hell is wrong with Florida State

 This was just a joy to watch unfold late Saturday night.
 First, Washington quarterback Jake Browning does roughly 100 things wrong and then compounds all those errors with throwing that pass, and then Utah's Pita Tonga blows the pick six.

 Tonga dealt with something a lot of us larger gentlemen have to deal with while running with the ball: the stomach.
-You have to keep an eye out for tacklers trying to strip the ball as well as your That thing can be unwieldy.
+You have to keep an eye out for tacklers trying to strip the ball as well as your gut.
+That thing can be unwieldy.
 To add insult to injury, after Tonga fumbled the ball out of bounds and cost himself a touchdown, Utah would fail to score on the possession.

 Stat of the Week